praneeth143a/portfolio/README.md

 # Modern Portfolio Website

 A clean, responsive, and modern portfolio website for a B.Tech student in Electrical and Electronics Engineering with interests in writing, filmmaking, and technology.
-Based on the design of [Charan Yelimela's portfolio](https://charanyelimela.vercel.app/).

 ## Features